* Barclays needs to raise 12.8 bln stg, taps investors for 5.8 bln

 To meet the new target, Britain’s third-largest bank by market value said it would tap shareholders for 5.8 billion pounds, shrink its loan book by 65-80 billion pounds and sell 2 billion pounds’ worth of bonds, sending its shares sliding over 7 percent.

-Tougher rules on risk discourage banks from lending, and Britain’s business minister last week accused the country’s central bank of holding back economic recovery by imposing higher capital levels on banks.
+Tougher rules on risk can discourage lending, and Britain’s business minister accused the Bank of England last week of holding back economic recovery by imposing higher capital requirements.

-In the euro zone, national regulators are pushing banks to get their houses in order in anticipation of the European Central Bank taking over direct supervision of the bloc’s largest banks next year.
+In the euro zone, national regulators are pushing banks to get their houses in order before the European Central Bank takes over direct supervision of the bloc’s largest banks next year.

 Deutsche Bank, which has already raised around 5 billion euros in new debt and equity, said it had earmarked an additional 250 billion euros in assets, roughly equivalent to the annual economic output of Denmark, that could be cut to meet new bank safety rules.

-Its shares were down 4 percent at 1245 GMT, underperforming the European banking index, which was down 0.4 percent.
+Its shares closed down 3.9 percent, underperforming the European banking index, which slipped 0.24 percent.

-In addition to pressure on capital, European investment banks are also in the cross-hairs of a number of regulatory probes including a global investigation into manipulation of benchmark interest rates and the mis-selling of mortgage-backed bonds in the United States.
+In addition to pressure on capital, European investment banks are involved in a number of regulatory inquiries including a global investigation into manipulation of benchmark interest rates and the mis-selling of mortgage-backed bonds in the United States.

 In Frankfurt, Deutsche Bank set aside an extra 630 million euros to cover claims and settlements, causing it to miss quarterly profit expectations.

-Even when banks settle with regulators, they still face further lawsuits from other aggrieved parties.
+Even when banks settle with regulators, they still face further lawsuits from other parties.

 Barclays also set aside another 2 billion pounds to cover compensation claims arising from mis-sold products in Britain.

-In one of the few bright spots for European banking on Tuesday, UBS said it would buy back a fund set up to purge it of toxic assets during the financial crisis, drawing a line under its humiliating state bailout in 2008, boosting its capital and raising the prospect of an early increase in dividends.
+In one of the few bright spots for European banking on Tuesday, UBS said it would buy back a fund set up to purge it of toxic assets during the financial crisis.
+This drew a line under its humiliating state bailout in 2008, boosting its capital and raising the prospect of an early increase in dividends.

 UBS beat second quarter profit forecasts despite paying a $885 million fine to settle a lawsuit with the U.S. housing regulator over its role in the sale of mortgage-based securities.

-Leaving aside the litigation charge, Deutsche Bank’s core investment bank underperformed U.S. rivals such as Goldman Sachs and Morgan Stanley.
-Revenues from Deutsche’s investment bank rose just 9 percent, compared with double-digit jumps on Wall Street.
+Leaving aside the litigation charge, Deutsche’s investment bank underperformed U.S. rivals such as Goldman Sachs and Morgan Stanley.
+Revenues from its investment bank rose 9 percent, compared with double-digit gains on Wall Street.